Waiting for the Worms: Film version

 The imagery features a live action segment with some teenagers (the same ones from "In the Flesh?") trampling over a rag doll replica of Pink.
 He then shouts through a megaphone while his followers march through the street.
 Following the images of the fascist crowd, the screaming face and the fascist bashing a man's skull from "What Shall We Do Now?", a dog biting meat off a hook then consumed by a larger one (from the In the Flesh tour), and the famous goose-stepping hammer sequence, Pink is seen yelling "Stop".

 Concerts

 In the concerts of The Wall, a member of Pink Floyd, often Waters, would wear a leather trench coat.
 Gilmour would provide the high pitched "Ooooh, you cannot reach me now, ooooooh!"
 The song would build up until the lights extinguish in preparation to introduce the "Pink puppet" that sings "Stop".
-The marching hammers animation would be displayed on a circular screen above the stage during concerts.
+The marching hammers animation would be displayed on a circular screen above the stage, and across the wall during concerts.

 Later concerts, performed by Waters after his departure from the band, featured a similar scene.
 Backing singers provided Gilmour's lines, and, in the 2010–2013 tour of The Wall, ending with the marching hammers filling the entire wall.